This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 A unique 17th-century treasure trove

-The house is internationally recognised for its superb collection of paintings, furniture and textiles, largely acquired 400 years ago.
-It is reputed to be one of the most haunted houses in Britain.
+Ham House is internationally recognised for its superb collection of paintings, furniture and textiles, largely acquired 400 years ago.
+Some of our unique objects include a rare Chinese teapot, said to have been used by the Duchess herself, and the exotic ivory cabinet.
+The house is reputed to be one of the most haunted in Britain.
+Some visitors have reported the ghostly aroma of the sweet Virginia pipe tobacco that the Duke smoked after meals in the dining room.

-Outside, the restored 17th-century garden includes a productive kitchen garden containing many heritage crops, the formal ‘Wilderness’, complete with summerhouses, and many beautiful spots perfect for a picnic
+Outside, the open and formal restored 17th-century gardens surround the house.
+It includes a productive kitchen garden containing many heritage crops, the maze-like ‘Wilderness’, complete with summerhouses, and many beautiful spots perfect for a picnic.

 Explore the capital